danikavu/Ableton-Drum-Rack/README.md

 To create the preset.

 	# Select options.
 In the example below we select all the samples in the Splice folder.
+(Assuming you have a folder called Splice)
 	samples = query("SELECT * FROM SAMPLE_PATHS WHERE FULL_PATH_NAME IS LIKE '%splice%'")
 	# Provide sample set and filename.
 Can be called without arguments.
 	rack.make_default_drum_rack(samples, fname='python_test_preset')